How to Choose the Best ELD to Track IFTA

 Key Takeaways

-From tracking mileage to auditing fuel purchases, IFTA reporting can be a hassle, requiring hours of manual labor.
-A comprehensive fleet management solution makes IFTA reporting easier and faster by automating state mileage tracking, integrating with fuel purchase data, and providing downloadable quarterly IFTA reports.
-In this guide for fleet managers, learn about the best ELD solution for IFTA tracking and reporting.
-Plus, see why more than 20,000 customers trust Samsara’s Connected Operations Platform to increase the efficiency of their operations.
+From tracking mileage to auditing fuel purchases, IFTA reporting can be complex and time-consuming.
+A comprehensive fleet management solution can simplify compliance by automating mileage tracking by jurisdiction, integrating fuel purchase data, and generating accurate quarterly IFTA reports.
+In this guide for fleet managers, explore how the right ELD solution can streamline IFTA reporting and tracking.
+Plus, learn why more than 20,000 customers trust Samsara’s Connected Operations Platform to improve efficiency and reduce administrative burdens.

 What is an ELD?

-An electronic logging device (ELD) is a piece of hardware that drivers of commercial motor vehicles use to automatically record driving time for commercial motor vehicles.
-It plugs into a vehicle’s onboard diagnostics (OBD) port and captures data on the vehicle’s engine, GPS location, speed, miles driven, and more.
-Under the ELD mandate, the Federal Motor Carrier Safety Administration (FMCSA) requires that most commercial vehicles have an ELD to track and report Hours of Service (HOS).
+An electronic logging device (ELD) is a piece of hardware used to record driving time for commercial motor vehicles.
+An ELD works by plugging into a vehicle’s onboard diagnostics (OBD) port and automatically turning on to pull data directly from the engine, including whether the engine is on or off, how much fuel has been used, and how far it has traveled.
+Under the ELD mandate, the Federal Motor Carrier Safety Administration (FMCSA) requires that most commercial vehicles have an ELD.
+(Learn more about whether you’re required to have an ELD in our comprehensive guide.)

 What is IFTA?

-The International Fuel Tax Agreement (IFTA) is a pact between the lower contiguous 48 states and the ten Canadian provinces that allows inter-jurisdictional commercial motor carriers to use a single fuel tax license to report and pay taxes on the fuel their vehicles consume.
+The International Fuel Tax Agreement (IFTA) is an agreement among the contiguous 48 U.S. states and 10 Canadian provinces that simplifies fuel tax reporting for commercial motor carriers operating in multiple jurisdictions.
 The purpose of IFTA is to simplify fuel use reporting for commercial motor carriers and owner-operators that drive in two or more jurisdictions.
 Before IFTA, motor carriers were required to obtain fuel permits for every jurisdiction they entered into.
-For example, if a driver pumped 200 miles worth of fuel in Indiana but drove 100 of those miles in Ohio, the driver would have two separate fuel tax reports for each state.
+Before IFTA, carriers had to file separate fuel tax reports for each jurisdiction where they operated.
+For example, if a driver purchased fuel in Indiana but drove into Ohio, they would need to submit separate tax reports for each state.
+This was inefficient and costly.
 This process was inefficient and costly.
 IFTA simplified the reporting of fuel use by requiring that carriers operating in IFTA jurisdictions submit only a single fuel tax form, reflecting their inter-jurisdictional fuel use to their home state, even when the carrier has fleet vehicles operating in multiple jurisdictions.

 IFTA requires that commercial carriers record miles driven, fuel purchased, and fuel tax paid in each state their fleet vehicles drove in for a given quarter.
 Carriers must record total miles driven and fuel purchased in each jurisdiction, not just the combined total sums, meaning that carriers need to carefully track mileage and fuel purchases for each vehicle in their fleet in every jurisdiction in which the fleet operates.